LinkedIn Ads for B2B SaaS: The Complete Playbook for Generating Pipeline

 • Professional skills

-In B2B SaaS you're usually trying to reach a very specific person within a very specific company.
-That level of precision completely changes spending efficiency.
+In B2B SaaS you're usually trying to reach a very specific person inside a very specific company.
+That level of precision changes spending efficiency completely.

 According to platform data, more than 80% of B2B leads from social media are generated on LinkedIn.

-That said: LinkedIn penalises vague campaigns heavily.
+That said: LinkedIn punishes vague campaigns hard.
 Audiences are expensive.
-Every impression must justify its cost.
-And that's why everything starts with the ICP.
+Every impression has to justify its cost.
+That's why everything starts with the ICP.

 In LinkedIn Ads an ICP is not a theoretical document.
 It's a segmentation system.
-It must be actionable inside Campaign Manager.
+It has to be actionable inside Campaign Manager.

 When the ICP is vague, the segmentation is too.
 And when the segmentation is vague, leads come out expensive and poorly qualified.